tsuru/tsuru/docs/using/app-deploy.rst

     dir*ry                      // anything that matches these pieces of name dir/to/specific/path/<file name>.<file type>
     relative/dir/*/to/path      // any directory that leads to <path>

-Adding lines like ``1, 2, 3, 4, 5`` to your ``.tsuruignore`` means that each line will be a global pattern and any kind of file that matches these patterns will be ignored, so be careful when adding patterns.
-It's important not to add ``.tsuruignore`` to your patterns, so If you ever get a problem of missing files, you can debbug It faster.